KarkPras/023GSP_ANA_515P_01-Exp-Practicum-Fundamentals/README.md

 # 023GSP_ANA_515P_01-Exp-Practicum-Fundamentals

 #Mental Health in Tech Survey
-$Survey on Mental Health in the Tech Workplace in 2014
+#Survey on Mental Health in the Tech Workplace in 2014

 This dataset contains the following data:

 Timestamp
 Age
 Gender
 Country